theroyallab/ST-tabbyAPI-loader/README.md

 ## Support and Contributions

 *Where should someone ask for support?*
+*Consider including your own contact info for help/questions.*
 *How can they help add to this extension?*

 ## License